IceSentry/aoc_helper/README.md

 ## Usage Guide

-Make sure you have a valid token stored in an env var named `COOKIE_SESSION`.
+Make sure you have a valid token stored in an env var named `AOC_COOKIE_SESSION`.

 ### To get a valid token